 Tell us about your role at XRCC?

-I’m the manager of the Synthesis and Formulation group, which develops new materials for applications such as toner, ink, printed electronics, security and additive manufacturing.
+I’m the manager of the Synthesis and Formulation group, which develops new materials through advanced materials research for applications such as toner, ink, printed electronics, security and additive manufacturing.
 In this role I work with project leaders to staff their projects appropriately, build the synthesis and formulation competency and manage the human resource needs of the people in the group.

 I have also led technical projects in a number of areas, ranging from inks to security to healthcare applications.
 I have recently started working on business development as part of Xerox Research Centre of Canada’s (XRCC) Client Services Business.
 I love learning new things – it’s been a great experience.